shashwat623/Computer-Pointer-Controller-With-Face-Authentication/README.md

 #### Eye-Aspect-Ratio (EAR)

-You will see that Eye-Aspect-Ratio is the simplest and the most elegant feature that takes good advantage of the facial landmarks.
-EAR helps us in detecting blinks and winks etc. You can see that the EAR value drops whenever the eye closes.
+The Eye-Aspect-Ratio is the simplest and the most elegant feature that takes good advantage of the facial landmarks.
+EAR helps us in detecting blinks and winks etc. The EAR value drops whenever the eye closes.
 We can train a simple classifier to detect the drop.
-However, a normal if condition works just fine.

 #### Mouth-Aspect-Ratio (MAR)